franckLdx/GraphqlSwapi/README.md

 * planets: Planets list
 * planetByName: List of the planet whith has a name that contains the given name (empty if no match, search is not case sensitive)

+## Specie

+Species within the Star Wars Universe.

+**Fields**
+* name: The name of this species
+* classification: The classification of this species, such as "mammal" or "reptile"
+* designation The designation of this species
+* average_height: The average height of this species in centimeters
+* average_lifespan: The average lifespan of this species in years
+* eye_colors: List of common eye colors for this species, empty if this species does not typically have eyes
+* hair_colors List of common hair colors for this species, empty if this species does not typically have hair (or have no hair at all)
+* skin_colors: List of common skin colors for this species, empty if this species does not typically have skin
+* language: The language commonly spoken by this species

+**Queries**
+* species: Species list
+* specieByName: Species list with a given name (empty is no name matches)
+* specieByClassification: If name="Ewok", will return all characters with Ewok in the name (search is not case senstive)
+* specieByDesignation: species list of that designation (empty list if found no species)

+## Starship
+A starship within the Star Wars Universe

+**Fields**
+* name: The name of this starship.
+The common name, such as "Death Star"
+* model: The model or official name of this starship.
+Such as "T-65 X-wing" or "DS-1 Orbital Battle Station
+* starship_class: The class of this starship, such as "Starfighter" or "Deep Space Mobile Battlestation."
+* manufacturer:	The manufacturer of this starship.
+Comma seperated if more than one.
+* cost_in_credits: The cost of this starship new, in galactic credits
+* length: The length of this starship in meters
+* crew The number of personnel needed to run or pilot this starship
+* passengers: The number of non-essential people this starship can transport
+* max_atmosphering_speed:	The maximum speed of this starship in atmosphere.
+"N/A" if this starship is incapable of atmosphering flight
+* hyperdrive_rating: The class of this starships hyperdrive
+* MGLT:	The Maximum number of Megalights this starship can travel in a standard hour.
+A "Megalight" is a standard unit of distance and has never been defined before within the Star Wars universe.
+This figure is only really useful for measuring the difference in speed of starships.
+We can assume it is similar to AU, the distance between our Sun (Sol) and Earth
+* cargo_capacity: The maximum number of kilograms that this starship can transport
+* consumables: The maximum length of time that this starship can provide consumables for its entire crew without having to resupply

+**Queries**
+* starships: Starships list
+* starshipByName: List of the starships whith has a name that contains the given name (empty if no match, search is not case sensitive)

+## Vehicle

+A vehicle within the Star Wars universe

+**Fields**
+* name: The name of this vehicle.
+The common name, such as "Sand Crawler" or "Speeder bike"
+* model: The model or official name of this vehicle.
+Such as "All-Terrain Attack Transport
+* vehicle_class: The class of this vehicle, such as "Wheeled" or "Repulsorcraft
+* manufacturer: The manufacturer of this vehicle.
+Comma-seperated if more than one
+* length: The length of this vehicle in meters
+* cost_in_credits: The cost of this vehicle new, in Galactic Credits
+* crew: The number of personnel needed to run or pilot this vehicle
+* passengers: The number of non-essential people this vehicle can transport
+* max_atmosphering_speed: The maximum speed of this vehicle in atmosphere
+* cargo_capacity:	The maximum number of kilograms that this vehicle can transport
+* consumables: The maximum number of kilograms that this vehicle can transport

+**Queries**
+* vehicles: Vehicles list,
+* vehicleByName: Vehicles, searched by a name (empty is no vehicles match, search is not case sensitive)